GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/05.541-550/03.Tell-It-to-Every-Kindred-and-Nation/docs.md

 Signs in the heavens, unerring omens,
 Herald the glorious day.

-Refrain:
-Hail Him the King of glory,
-Once the Lamb for sinners slain;
-Tell, tell the wondrous story,
-'Jesus comes to reign.'

 3.
 Children of God look up with rejoicing;
 Shout and sing His praise;
 Blessed are they who, waiting and watching,
 Look for the dawning rays.

-Refrain:
-Hail Him the King of glory,
-Once the Lamb for sinners slain;
-Tell, tell the wondrous story,
-'Jesus comes to reign.'

 ```